 Child Custody and Support Issues in Denver Divorce Cases

 If you share minor children with your spouse, then child custody will have to be decided as part of your divorce.
-In Colorado, the term “custody” often refers to two things:
+In Colorado, what is commonly referred to as “custody” is legally called the allocation of parental responsibilities and includes two components:

 - Decision-making authority is the authority to make decisions about important issues in a child’s life, such as healthcare, religion, and education.
 Whenever possible, Colorado courts prefer that parents share decision-making ability.
-However, for a variety of reasons that is not always in the children’s best interests.
+However, for a variety of reasons, shared decision-making authority is not always in the children’s best interests.

 - Parenting time, or physical custody, is the amount of time that each parent spends with the child.
 There is no default custody or parenting time arrangement in Colorado.
 The determination is based upon the children’s best interests.